TureganoJose/ARCproject/README.md

 Notes:
 - The code has been developed in different platforms, mostly Ubuntu, Raspbian and Windows 10.
 Apologies if folders don't work well.
 - The tutorials in qengineering.eu are very useful (ie: https://qengineering.eu/install-tensorflow-2-lite-on-raspberry-pi-4.html, although I figuered out how to soft link flatbuffers by myself)
 - Raspberry pi 4 can run up to 4 times slower when hot.
+It gets very hot when there is a USB connected.
 - Tempted to overclock the raspberry pi but I'm using a powerbank for mobiles to supply the 5V needed.